-The light-response assays were performed as previously with some changes (Datta et al., 2006).
-Plates were 4°C treated for 72 hours and then moved to white light for 10 h to induce uniform germination.
-After that, the plates were transferred to different light conditions (Dark, white, red and blue light) and incubated at 22 for 3-6 d for hypocotyl measurement.
-Red and blue lights were generated by light emission diodes at 670 and 470 nm, respectively (model E-30LED; Percival Scientific).
-The light intense is around 100 umol/m2s ppfd.
-The hypocotyl lengths of seedlings were measured/counted using ImageJ software.
+The light-response assays were performed as previously described with some changes (Datta et al., 2006).
+Plates were treated at 4 °C for 72 h and then moved to white light for 10 h to induce uniform germination.
+After that, the plates were transferred to different light conditions (dark, white, red, and blue light) and incubated at 22 °C for 3-6 d for hypocotyl measurement.
+Red and blue lights were generated by light emission diodes at 670 and 470 nm, respectively, (model E-30LED; Percival Scientific).
+The light intensity was approximately 100 μ mol/m2 s ppfd.
+The hypocotyl lengths of seedlings were measured and counted using ImageJ software.